adaptive-democracy/hopeful-path/book/toward-verified-foundations.md

 systems of cumulative advantage create inequality, not superior winners

-the good part of both capitalism and socialism is merely true democracy, everything else is a distraction persistent democracy and common resource rights achieve the benefits of both capitalism and socialism without any of their flaws
+the good part of both capitalism and socialism is merely true democracy, everything else is a distraction adaptive democracy and common resource rights achieve the benefits of both capitalism and socialism without any of their flaws

 should experts make all the decisions?